Nikhil-Sarwara/Automatic-Stock-Management-and-Delivery-System/README.md

 - **Roadmap**: The project’s development plan.
 - **Contributing**: How others can contribute to the project.
 - **License and Contact Info**: Clear licensing and contact details.

-Would you like any specific customizations for your project?